I give talks on the following topics:

 - Who’s Who.
 I was Editor of The International Who’s Who for 25 years and discuss how we compiled it as well as the way they edit the British Who’s Who.

 - The Royal Society of Portrait Painters.
 I take groups round the annual exhibition of The Royal Society of Portrait Painters at the Mall Galleries, which I have promoted since 2002 .
-Next year’s exhibition will be held from 10th to 25th May 2017.
+This year’s exhibition was held from 10th to 25th May 2018.

 - The Honours System.
-I also do TV and radio pieces on the twice-yearly honours lists which were useful in choosing the British entries in The International Who’s Who.
-I last gave this talk to the ESU, Dartmouth House on 12 September 2017.
+I do TV and radio pieces on the twice-yearly honours lists which were useful in choosing the British entries in The International Who’s Who.
+I last gave this talk to the ESU, Dartmouth House in September 2017.